 These steps are for both domestic and international students self-enrolling in undergraduate or postgraduate course units.

-To access your self enrolment steps log into myMurdoch and select the ‘Learning’ heading from the menu on the left.
-Click on the ‘Manage course and unit enrolment’ option in the right hand menu and you can then begin the self enrolment process.
+To access your self enrolment steps sign into myMurdoch and select MyInfo.
+Click on 'Self-enrolment' under the Course Details tab and you can begin the self-enrolment process.

 You need to complete each step before you can proceed through to the next step.
 Watch our video for a step-by-step walkthrough, or follow the steps below.